ellucian-developer/experience-ethos-examples/README.md

 <br/>

-## Instructor Classes Examples
+## Instructor Classes Example
-This example, includes a card and page that show an instructors classes.
-There are two npm projects in this example, an extension and a microservice.
+This example includes a card and page that show an instructor's classes.
+There are two npm projects in this example, an extension, and a microservice.
 The data for the card is acquired through the Ethos GraphQL utilizing the same resources as the Today Classes example.

 These examples are detailed here: [instructor-classes](instructor-classes/README.md)